 - Its customizability lets agile development teams create Scrum/Kanban dashboards and use them to manage sprints, bug tracking, and view the progress of the product.

-- Easy for developers to integrate with tools like Github, Bitbucket as well as sync with the communication apps such as Zoom, Slack, etc.
+- Easy for developers to integrate with tools like Github, and Bitbucket as well as sync with the communication apps such as Zoom, Slack, etc.

 2. Jira: Most popular agile tool among project managers